Experimental Investigation of Drain Noise in High Electron Mobility Transistors: Thermal and Hot Electron Noise: On-Wafer Cryogenic Characterization and modeling

-Under these assumptions, a noise model was obtained by fitting the measured and modeled $T_{50}$ using the drain temperature, $T_{d}$, as a fitting parameter.
-This procedure allowed for the variation of $T_d$ with parameters such as bias and temperature to be isolated from changes due to small-signal parameters and optimal source impedance.
+Under these assumptions, a noise model based on the Pospieszalski model \cite{IEEEIMS:modelling_Pospieszalski} was obtained by fitting the measured and modeled $T_{50}$ using $S_{id}$ as a fitting parameter.
+The uncertainties in $S_{id}$ reported as the error bars in the subsequent figures include the uncertainties in access resistances, $g_{ds}$ and $T_{50}$ measurements; however, the total uncertainty in $S_{id}$ is dominated by the uncertainty in our $T_{50}$ measurements.